loganhartford/portfolio-site/_otherprojects/3D Printer Cabinet.md

 {% endcapture %}
 {% include elements/carousel.html %}

 Once I had the dimensions, I sketched the panels out to scale on a 4x8 foot sheet of plywood so I could plan out my cuts.
-I went with 3/4" ply wood for this project becasue I wanted this cabinet to be rock solid.
+I went with 3/4" ply wood for this project because I wanted this cabinet to be rock solid.

 The last step of the project was staining the cabinet.
-I used some cherry woodstain we had laying around and stained the cabinet in two coats.
+I used some cherry wood-stain we had laying around and stained the cabinet in two coats.